QuartziteVsQuartz.com is an independent comparison resource. Not affiliated with any stone manufacturer, fabricator, or retailer.

 Quartzite pricing in the US market is dominated by Brazilian quarry sourcing.
 The popular varieties (Taj Mahal, Sea Pearl, White Macaubas, Cristallo, Super White) all originate primarily in Brazilian quarries, with Fantasy Brown being the notable exception sourced from Indian quarries.
 For Brazilian-origin material, the Brazilian real to US dollar exchange rate is a meaningful driver of US distributor pricing.

-The pass-through from currency to retail pricing is partial rather than complete because distributors smooth pricing across periods and absorb some of the swing in margin.
-Practical observation in the US market shows quartzite retail pricing down approximately 5 to 12 percent versus 12 months ago, with the larger reductions on the entry varieties (Sea Pearl, Fantasy Brown if Indian sourcing has parallel currency moves) and smaller reductions on premium varieties (Taj Mahal, where brand premium provides distributor pricing power that absorbs some of the currency benefit).
+The pass-through from currency to retail pricing is partial rather than complete because distributors smooth pricing across periods and absorb part of the swing in margin.
+The net effect is that quartzite retail pricing has firmed modestly off the lows of 2024 and early 2025 rather than spiking, with the entry varieties (Sea Pearl, and Fantasy Brown where Indian sourcing applies its own currency path) most exposed to the change and premium varieties (Taj Mahal) cushioned by the distributor pricing power their brand premium provides.

 Engineered Quartz Pricing Dynamics

 Engineered quartz pricing follows different dynamics than natural stone.
 The cost structure is dominated by manufacturing labour, energy inputs, and resin chemistry rather than by quarry sourcing.
-The major manufacturers (Caesarstone in Israel, Silestone in Spain, Cambria in the US, MSI Q in Asia) face local cost inflation in their production regions plus the cost of shipping to US distribution.
+The major brands (Silestone made in Spain, Cambria in the US, MSI Q in Asia, and Caesarstone, which closed its last Israeli plant in December 2025 and is moving to third-party production) face local cost inflation in their production regions plus the cost of shipping to US distribution.
 Currency effects matter but are diluted relative to manufacturing input costs.
+The dominant new variable for 2026 is trade policy, covered in the tariff section below.

 Through 2024 to 2026, manufacturing input costs have inflated modestly.
 Energy costs have stabilised after the 2022-2023 European spike.
 Labour costs have grown 2 to 4 percent annually in most production regions.
 Resin chemistry costs (polyester and acrylic resin feedstock) have been stable with minor petrochemical-driven fluctuations.
 The net effect on engineered quartz retail pricing has been modest inflation in the 2 to 4 percent annual range, similar to broader consumer goods inflation.